Orientation: cosmology, geography, genealogy

-The geographical map, positioned at the centre of Plate A is a guiding theme in Warburgian studies: the peregrination of images, subjects and symbols.
+The geographical map, positioned at the centre of Panel A is a guiding theme in Warburgian studies: the peregrination of images, subjects and symbols.
 The map is preserved with the materials for the Conference of German Orientalists (September 1926; WIA III 96.3.4) and is derived from a note elaborated by Warburg and his wife in 1911 (Bing 1957).

 The geographical map lies at the heart of a device designed around the guiding theme of the peregrination of images and subjects.
-The modes of migration in Plate A are indicated on three levels that correspond with the three drawings on the plate: the toing and froing between the heavens and earth and vice versa, begun in antiquity, of mythological figures; the topographical representation of the main places in which classical forms and subjects found fertile soil for their development and for different forms of expression of their symbolic meanings (the Wanderkarte that has the Mediterranean at its centre); the zoom on one of the stages of this migration, specifically the genealogical tree of the Medici-Tornabuoni family – a sample case that is exemplified in a family history, a physical support (via genetic filiation, and matrimonial ties), for the transmission and new interpretations of the figures of antiquity, called back to life in the cultural revolution that took place during the Italian Renaissance.
+The modes of migration in Panel A are indicated on three levels that correspond with the three drawings on the panel: the toing and froing between the heavens and earth and vice versa, begun in antiquity, of mythological figures; the topographical representation of the main places in which classical forms and subjects found fertile terrain for their development and for different forms of expression of their symbolic meanings (the Wanderkarte that has the Mediterranean at its centre); the zoom on one of the stages of this migration, specifically the genealogical tree of the Medici-Tornabuoni family – a sample case that is exemplified in a family history, a physical support (via genetic filiation, and matrimonial ties), for the transmission and new interpretations of the figures of antiquity, called back to life in the cultural revolution that took place during the Italian Renaissance.

 Itineraries of interpretation: mapping the heavens, the earth and human ties

-In a vertical sequence that starts like a zoom from the sky towards earth, from the macrocosm to the microcosm, plate A represents a transition from the figurative to the abstract, culminating in the outline of a genealogical tree of a Florentine family at the height of the Quattrocento.
-The montage of Plate A makes it possible to compare three modes of graphic representation: the iconic language of a map of the constellations (top); a map of an itinerary indicating specific stages of the journey (centre); and the genealogical outline of the Medici Tornabuoni family (bottom).
+In a vertical sequence that starts like a zoom from the sky towards earth, from the macrocosm to the microcosm, Panel A represents a transition from the figurative to the abstract, culminating in the outline of a genealogical tree of a Florentine family at the height of the Quattrocento.
+The montage of Panel A makes it possible to compare three modes of graphic representation: the iconic language of a map of the constellations (top); a map of an itinerary indicating specific stages of the journey (centre); and the genealogical outline of the Medici Tornabuoni family (bottom).
 The three modes of graphic representation have in common the use of reference and orientation grids such as the two-dimensional segments of the heavens in the map of the constellations, the outline of meridians and parallels in the map of Europe, and the generation lines in the genealogical tree.

-The vertical sequence of the images in the plate suggests a reflection that goes beyond subject and content, and emphasizes another possible interpretation – the layout of the image itself.
+The vertical sequence of the images in the panel suggests a reflection that goes beyond subject and content, and emphasises another possible interpretation – the layout of the image itself.
 It represents a form of transition from concept to display, which before everything else requires predetermined co-ordinates on which to be assembled and traced (for example the conventions of projecting geographic details on a level); similarly, complex thought requires a skeleton, a hypothesis, via which to express itself.

 Warburg’s interpretative design of the Atlas, and the medium of the graphic image borrowed from the language of science, is not merely functional.
 On the strength of a specific philosophical theory with which philosophers were engaged (Ernst Cassirer chief among many), and their progressively definitive disaffection with the notion of truth, it became culturally fertile.

-Science is an art, a hermeneutical techne that once it abandons revealing truth as its naïve purpose, is able progressively to reveal hidden truths, and can build imaginative, and at times inventive, models of interpretation, paradigms that simulate reality not in order to cage it in, but to state it and give it figurative form.
+Science is an art, a hermeneutical téchne that once it abandons revealing truth as its naïve purpose, is able progressively to reveal hidden truths, and can build imaginative, and at times inventive, models of interpretation, paradigms that simulate reality not in order to cage it in, but to state it and give it figurative form.

 Itineraries of interpretation.
 III Macrocosm/microcosm

 The arrangement of the images enables them to be read on three levels descending progressively from the heavens, to earth and to humankind.
-The figures in the introductory plate are positioned in ascending order so that the larger image illustrates the smaller system of relations and vice versa.
+The figures in the introductory panel are positioned in ascending order so that the larger image illustrates the smaller system of relations and vice versa.
 The microcosm of human relations, represented in the outline of the Tornabuoni genealogical tree is in fact the largest image whereas the macrocosm of the heavens is enclosed in the smallest of the three sketches.
 Macrocosm and microcosm represented in these images outline a fundamental path in Warburg’s notions of the antinomic nature of the classical tradition: the oscillations of western thought between the extremes of magic and religion, and the rational.
-In 1988 Warburg wrote:
+In 1988, Warburg wrote:

-The first sketch emphasizes the magico-religious extreme, whilst the map of constellations anthropomorphises the cosmos with figurative representations of mythical figures populating the heavens.
-The rational extreme of the three sketches in the plate reveals the need to propose an interpretative grid — a graphic argument, a subtext as well as a design that is drawn over what is real.
+The first sketch emphasises the magico-religious extreme, whilst the map of constellations anthropomorphises the cosmos with figurative representations of mythical figures populating the heavens.
+The rational extreme of the three sketches in the panel reveals the need to propose an interpretative grid – a graphic argument, a subtext as well as a design that is drawn over what is real.
 The very sketches depicting the magico-religious extreme are also sketches of possible pathways to interpreting them.